 Cow Hoof Trimming Tools

-For purposes of this post and trimming healthy cow hooves at home, the main tools we will use are a one-inch bevel chisel and hammer.
-You’ll also need your cow to stand on something hard, like a piece of plywood.
-It also helps to clean the hoof with an old rag or a grooming brush.
-If you like to wear gloves while working, I love my soft, leather work gloves.
+You’ll need your cow to stand on something hard, like plywood, while you trim the hooves.
+It also helps to clean the hoof with an old rag or grooming brush.
+If you like to wear gloves while working, I love my soft, leather gloves.

 Unless your cow is very tame or lays down a lot and will let you work on its hooves, you won’t need a professional farrier set which includes nippers, file, knife, and hoof pick brush.